Pabasaraa/Notes-App/Readme.md

 ### Frontend Setup (Vite, React)

 1. Navigate to the frontend folder:
-   `bash
+   `
     cd frontend
     `

 2. Install the required dependencies:
-   `bash
+   `
     npm install
     `

 3. Start the Vite development server:
-   `bash
+   `
     npm run dev
     `
-   This will start the Vite development server, and it will be available at `http://localhost:3000`.
+   This will start the Vite development server, and it will be available at `http://localhost:5173`.

 ## Running the Application